-Submit the project report and the personal reflection report with your student number and internship code to your WU supervisor.
-Check your approved study programme (SPA) for the correct internship code.
+- Submit the project report and the personal reflection report with your student number and internship code to your WU supervisor.
+Check your approved study programme (SPA) for the correct internship code. - The host supervisor will send the signed evaluation form of your performance to the WU supervisor.